Ejhuang2015/Weather-Dashboard/README.md

 # Weather-Dashboard

 This project is a practice on using api and ajax.
-It is weather checking application where the user can enter in a city/town and find the current weather, as well as the 5 day update, for that city/town.
-The user is also able to list multiple cities/towns to view all at once.
+It is weather checking application where the user can enter in a city and find the its current weather, temperature, 5 day update and more.
+The application also keeps track of past cities that the user has searched for and can quickly bring up the latest information for that city.
+On a page load, the last city to be manually searched for is brought up.
+A clear button is provided to clear the search history.

 ## Prerequisites